 You will also find the Memorandum of Understanding regarding Employment Insurance which details the insurable hours for Unit 1 positions.
 Physical copies of your collective agreement will be available at the CUPE 3908 office soon.

 NEW Collective Agreement and Updates coming soon!

 As a Unit 1 member, you have many rights and benefits.
 We’ve collected some of the most important ones below, however for a full look at your rights and benefits please review your collective agreement.

 - Comfort Fund

 What is Right of First Refusal and how do I get it?

 As a Unit 1 member, if you teach (or tutor or lead) the same course multiple times, we have a mechanism for you to be offered that position before it is offered to those who have never done so before.
 We call this our Right of First Refusal (RFR) and it is our primary means of job security as Contract Faculty at Trent University.
-Course Instructors, Tutorial/Workshop Leaders, Clinical Instructors, Academic Skills Instructors and ESL Instructors can all earn RFR.
+Sessional Faculty Members, Tutorial/Workshop Leaders, Clinical Instructors, Academic Skills Instructors and ESL Instructors can all earn RFR.
 You can have Right of First Refusal in any number of courses at the same time.
 Use the information provided to find out how to apply.
 1

 When am I Eligible for RFR?